 There is much debate when it comes to the topic of healing.
-Some believe that the gift of healing ended with the Apostles, others believe that God wants everyone to be healed.
-My concern with topics such as this are the emotional ties we proceed from when considering such a subject.
-We might be suffering from a chronic illness that we have prayed earnestly for or have a loved one enduring through the same circumstances.
-We can easily lean in the direction of a spiritual hope by how beneficial the conclusion is for us, regardless of what the conclusion might show otherwise, in other words, we don’t always see Gods hand moving.
-For instance, I believe without a doubt that I have been redeemed by God from sin.
-I can’t show you any tangible evidence this fact is true but I can allow the perfect qualities of the Spirit of God to manifest in and through my life and show through example that this is true.
+Some believe the gift of healing ended with the Apostles, others believe that God wants everyone to be physically healed.
+My concern with topics such as this are the emotional ties people carry with them when considering such a subject.
+You might be suffering from a chronic illness that you have prayed earnestly for or have a loved one going through the same circumstances, just because you can’t see God’s hand moving doesn’t mean He has forsaken you.

 What is the correct position to take?

-If God reveals Truth that is contrary to my position on Truth, I need to adjust my position, not try to fit God into a role He didn’t imply.
+If God reveals Truth that is contrary to my personal experience, I need to adjust my position so that it aligns with God’s position, not try to fit something God spoke into what I thought I believed.